Magyartanulas/magyartanulas.github.io/alphabet_vowel-harmony.md

 Ty U Ú Ü Ű V W X Y Z Zs
 ty u ú ü ű v w x y z zs
 ```
+Some of the letters consist of more than one character.
+These are called digraphs if there are two characters creating the sound, or trigraphs if there are three (There is just one trigraph in Hungarian - dzs).
+They are treated as distinct letters in the Hungarian language, and have their own specific sounds.

-It should be noted that the Hungarian Language has **gemination**, or consonant lengthening.
+It should be noted that the Hungarian language has **gemination**, or consonant lengthening.
 Consonants can be paired together for a longer consonant sound.
-Every word in Hungarian is stressed on the first syllable.

 * Legsze**bb** - (Most beautiful)
 * U**jj** - (Finger)